 Several of Cuddy's pups have titles or are well on their way to titles in Conformation, Agility, Rally, Obedience, Nose Work, Tracking, and Dock Diving.
 Several others are training for field and hunt test, as gun dogs, in obedience and agility, and conformation.
 These are beautiful, correct, intelligent and versatile dogs.
 One Sport x Libby pup living in Canada has produced well, and Gordie, the GCH from the repeat Sport x Libby breeding, is now siring litters.
 A couple of his pups are being shown, and I look forward to seeing all his pups mature.
-I do the majority of the handling for my personal dogs and have getting one of Cuddy's pups that I co-own 2/3 of the way to her championship and putting points and rally titles on others.
-I train and handle my dogs for their rally trials.
+One of Cuddy’s pups has had a nice sized litter of beautiful, healthy pups.
+I do the majority of the handling for my personal dogs, have gotten one of Cuddy's pups that I co-own 2/3 of the way to her championship, and have put points and rally titles on others.
+I train and handle my dogs for their rally and obedience trials.

 While it's always a thrill when one of my pups gets a title, the majority of my pups go to companion homes.
 Even the working and performing dogs are also much loved pets.
 I am not breeding to get the next great winning dog, but to produce dogs that have the smarts and personalities to do well at anything, whether hanging out with the family, playing with the kids, retrieving ducks, or competing in one of the performance disciplines.
 My goal is to breed dogs that will be healthy and long-lived.
 They also are correct, meaning they meet the breed standard, and therefore can do well in the conformation ring.
 I very carefully research the pedigrees when I plan a breeding, I extensively health test my breeding dogs, and I stay in touch with the people who buy my puppies.
 I keep track of how the pups mature, and am always available to answer questions and provide assistance.
 None of my dogs will ever need to end up in a rescue - I get to know my buyers as well as I can before they take their pups home, and they all know I will welcome their dog back at any point if the need arises.
 I'm very happy that some of my puppy buyers have become my friends, and every litter I get more evidence that Golden Retriever people are GReat people!